pinargultekin/TriviaGame/README.md

 <a name="abstract"></a>
 ## Abstract
-There are 8 questions about Friends tv series.
-Each question has 4 options.
-User shoud answer the questions within 2 minutes.
-By clicking the options user can mark their choices.
-After answers are marked the submit button should be clicked.
-At the end of the game user can see their correct, incorrect and unanswered questions count.
+There are eight questions about Friends tv series.
+Each question has four options.
+User should answer the questions within 2 minutes.
+By clicking the options, the user can mark their choices.
+After answers are marked, the submit button should be clicked.
+At the end of the game, the user can see their correct, incorrect, and unanswered questions count.

 Game Link : https://pinargultekin.github.io/TriviaGame/
 <a name="overview"></a>